 I personally ended up going this route with my first LLC because I was working a 9-5 job while starting up my skin care business.

 In addition to that, my husband and I were moving between states and didn’t have the time to research the details for our seemingly messy situation.

 With a mile-long to-do list, I was feeling frazzled and needed to make sure it was done correctly.

-Having someone else set up my LLC came with a price tag, but I still consider it a great business ‘purchase’ for that time in my life due to peace of mind.
+Having someone else set up my LLC had a hefty price tag, but I still consider it a great business ‘purchase’ for that time in my life due to peace of mind.